foogunlana/interview/cddev2020.md

 - Be able to create a new download with POST /downloads
 - Be able to get all downloads and their correct statuses with GET /downloads
 - Be able to receive a response as soon as a download job is created, without waiting for the download to complete
-- Be able to retry failed jobs a fixed number of times set by an environment variable
+- Be able to handle failed downloads by retrying the download where appropriate
 - Be able to run unit or integration tests with npm run test

 Here's a [test URL](https://stears-interview-data.s3-eu-west-1.amazonaws.com/logo.png) you can use if you can't find anything to download